bounswe/bounswe2023group4/deliverables/Final_Deliverables/Cmpe451 Final_Project_Team_Report.md

 #### Additional Information
 Unfortunately in the last milestone, I have focused on covering as many requirements as possible as you can see in my PR history, that's why I have skipped some tests and some design patterns to be able to complete the features.

-## Member: Şefik Palazoğlu
+## Member: Şefik Palazoğlu - Backend

 ### Responsibilities:
 Setting up backend logic and database logic.
 Ensuring frontend structures are stored properly at the backend and are reachable.
 Setting up backend system logic.
 Ensuring endpoints are working correctly.
 Implementing polls endpoints.
 Implementing internal poll subject tagging.
+Implementing Annotation server and semantic search API endpoints.

 ### Main contributions:
 I have created a mySql database to store users and connected this database to our node.js application.
 When we started implementing JWT tokens I took part in how to store these tokens in the backend.
-I took part in storing username/email and password tuples and oversee the hashing protocol of passwords.
 I prepared and uploaded weekly reports.
+I implemented annotation server and semantic search backend API endpoints.
+I wrote several tests.
 * In management aspect:
   -  I have checked the compatibility of work between front teams and backend team regularly.
 * In project aspect: